splunk/public-o11y-docs/gdi/get-data-in/rum/ios/configure-rum-ios-instrumentation.rst

    * - :code:`sessionSamplingRatio`
      - Percentage of sessions to sample.
 Expressed as a proportion in the range ``0.0`` to ``1.0``.
 The default value is ``1.0``.
    * - :code:`allowInsecureBeacon`
      - If set to ``true``, this setting allows beacon URLs that use the HTTP protocol.
 The default value is ``false``. ``allowInsecureBeacon`` is deprecated in Splunk RUM as of January 30, 2025.
 Although this setting continues to function, it will be removed in a future version.
-See :ref:`rum-deprecations`.
    * - :code:`enableDiskCache`
      - Activates caching of exported spans.
 All spans are written to local storage and deleted after a successful export.
 The default value is ``false``.
 This setting is deprecated in Splunk RUM as of January 30, 2025.
 Although this setting continues to function, it will be removed in a future version.
 There is no replacement for this annotation.
-See :ref:`rum-deprecations`.
    * - :code:`spanDiskCacheMaxSize`
      - Threshold, in megabytes, from which spans start to be dropped from the disk cache.
 The oldest spans are dropped first.
 Only applicable when disk caching is activated.
 The default value is ``25`` megabytes.
 This setting is deprecated in Splunk RUM as of January 30, 2025.
 Although this setting continues to function, it will be removed in a future version.
 There is no replacement for this annotation.
-See :ref:`rum-deprecations`.
    * - :code:`bspScheduleDelay`
      - Sets the maximum interval between two consecutive span exports.
 The default value is 5 seconds.
 This setting is deprecated in Splunk RUM as of January 30, 2025.
 Although this setting continues to function, it will be removed in a future version.
 There is no replacement for this annotation.
-See :ref:`rum-deprecations`.
    * - :code:`slowRenderingDetectionEnabled`
      - Activates the slow rendering detection feature.
 The default value is ``true``.
 See :ref:`ios-slow-rendering-data`.
    * - :code:`slowFrameDetectionThresholdMs`